South Texas Reserve units participate in 2022 Fiesta Flambeau Parade

-Reserve Citizen Airmen in the 433rd Airlift Wing, 960th Cyberspace Wing, 340th Flying Training Group and 23rd Intelligence Squadron participate in the 2022 Fiesta Flambeau Parade in San Antonio, Texas, April 9, 2022.
-This was the first year multiple Air Force Reserve components in the San Antonio area collaborated together on designing the float.
-(U.S. Air Force video by Senior Airman Brittany Wich)
+Members from the 433rd Airlift Wing, 960th Cyberspace Wing, 340th Flying Training Group and 23rd Intelligence Squadron participate in the 2022 Fiesta Flambeau Parade in San Antonio, April 9, 2022.
+Reserve Citizen Airmen participated in the parade to show engagement between military members and the local community.
+(U.S. Air Force video by Airman 1st Class Mark Colmenares)

 |Date Taken: